 The state of Virginia has a zero-tolerance policy and does not recognize the difference between a DWI and DUI.
 For both offenses, the laws, fees, and charges receive the same penalties and only vary on a number of offenses and whether or not a child is present.
 If you operate a vehicle with a BAC of 0.04% or higher or test positive for driving under the influence of drugs in Virginia, you will face charges.
 Convictions in Virginia can be to determine the result of subsequent offenses for a period of 10 years.

 VA DWI – Criminal Penalties

-First Drunken Driving Offense:
+First Drunk Driving Offense:

 - First offense convictions could face 5 days in jail, $250 to $300 fines and a criminal record.

-Subsequent Drunken Driving Offenses:
+Subsequent Drunk Driving Offenses:

 For repeat offenders, jail time is determined based on the time that has passed since your last conviction.
 For your second offense, if it is within fewer than five years, there is a mandatory 1 month to 1-year jail sentence.
 If within 5 years to 10 years of the first offense, a mandatory minimum 10 days in jail.
 For your third offense, there is a 6-month sentence if it occurs within 5 years of your prior offense and 6 months if within 10 years.